 - partners and allies with men in interdependent relationships – taking and occupying spaces of power, making their voices strong enough to be heard, preparing a softer, safer world for their daughters – OR –

 A friend even tried to explain to me how his mother was beaten, silenced, and neglected by his dad but she still stayed.
 For them – the children.
 She had no income, she owned no land, she could not educate her children or offer the boys an inheritance.
 She could not bare the shame of a broken home – and her family was very active in the PCEA church.
 Currently, she can take pleasure in seeing her grown-up kids, though her relationship with her lifetime husband is still estranged.
 They meet at weddings, dowry parties, funerals etc but her joy is knowing that she stayed for her children

 Most women do not need to make these sacrifices anymore, and they definitely do not put the church and its attendees, traditional values or bible verses before their own progress.

 I end with questions, not answers:

-- What happens when women become the objects where men can direct their hate, fear, disdain?
+- What happens when women become the objects where men can direct their frustrations, hate, despair, fear, disdain?